heyheyhello/voko/implementation.md

 I don't have that.

-I could disallow a selector from being anything other than a string, but I break JSX compatibility, and it looks...different.

 ## Allowed arguments

-A safe thing to do is accept either a string, function, or DOM node (like `instanceof HTMLElement`, not a fragment or text node) as the first parameter.
-If it's a function, you call it and then assume it has returned a DOM node.
-This means you can't pass a function expecting it to be called and return a selector, but for that just do `v(generateSelector(), {})`.
-Also, it doesn't allow recursion on purpose.
-It's easy to say, oh look, a function, I'll just call it and pass it's output back to myself (which is what many implementations do) but I imagine being passed the fibonachi sequence and blowing the call stack.
-Granted, components should never need to be called multiple times (why would they be nested?), but in the super rare case that it's necessary, I'd rather force the developer to write a wrapper to de-recurse their weird component than have the reviver do that job.
+Selectors can be either a string or function.
+Not any type of Node.
+If it's a function, you call it with the attributes and children and return.
+Other types, like DOM nodes, are only valid as children not selectors.
+Passing off to a function recursively is very similar to how arrays are handled - the reviver will simply keep calling/looping.

 OK, so that fixes the JSX compatibility issue.
 Now the reviver can understand JSX (with a little bit of the usual Babel first).
-Note this _still_ isn't perfect as it's common in JSX to set styles without units, and have them know when to default to _px_.
+It's common in JSX to set styles without units and have them know when to default to _px_ (properties like opacity and flex do not have _px_).
+This was discussed in an issue thread on _hyperscript_, and they decided it was too hard to keep track to which properties it applies.
+However, Preact has a nice regex to check, which I've lifted to voko.

-The tl;dr is that it's hard to know what properties are unitless.
-There are entire repositories keeping track of values like `opacity`.

 Mithril has some test cases on CSS: